-Say: God's friends were complaining so much!
-And when they did find a beautiful place with water, they tasted it, but it was yucky.
+Say: The Israelites were complaining so much!
+And when they did find a beautiful place with water, they tasted it, but it was bitter.
 I bet you all are thirsty right now from all that traveling and exercise you did.

 Pour a small sip of seltzer water into a cup for each child.
 Wait for the children's reactions.
 Say: Oh!

-Our water is kind of like the water God's friends tried.
+Our water is kind of like the water the Israelites tried.
 I guess we can't drink that.
-But the Bible says

-God's friends asked God for help with the water.
+But the Bible says the Israelites asked God for help with the water.
 And God showed grace to his friends.
 They had been complaining so much, but instead of being annoyed or angry with them, God helped them!
 He gave them something good when they didn't deserve it.
 That's what I mean when I say God showed grace.

 Here's how God helped them: God asked his friend Moses to pick up a stick.
 Hold up a Crystal Light On-the-Go packet.
 God said, "Throw the stick in the water to make it good to drink."
-Empty a Crystal Light packet into the bottle of seltzer water (one packet for every 20 ounces), replace the lid, and gently mix.
+Empty a Crystal Light packet into the bottle of seltzer water (one packet for every 20 ounces), put the lid on, and gently mix.

-Say: After Moses tossed the stick into the yucky water, God changed the water.
+Say: After Moses tossed the stick into the bitter water, God changed it.
 Then the water was good to drink!
 Let's see if our sticks made our water tasty.
 Give each child about 2 ounces of seltzer mixed with flavoring.
 Invite kids to talk about how the water tastes now.